Texas in March brings unpredictable weather, spring breaks, & March Madness.

 • Experience Spring Break in South Padre Island

 South Padre Island is one of the top spring break destinations in Texas and the United States.
-Located on the southern tip of Texas along the Gulf of Mexico, South Padre draws enormous crowds of college students and families for spring break each March.
+Located on the southern tip of Texas along the Gulf of Mexico, It draws enormous crowds of college students and families each March.

 With its beautiful beaches, warm weather, and lively party atmosphere, South Padre Island offers the quintessential spring break experience.
 Miles of sandy beaches provide plenty of room for beach games, sunbathing, swimming, and enjoying the ocean views.
 Many beachfront hotels host pool parties with DJs and events to keep the energy going day and night.

-Accommodations get booked up early for peak times – s0 book early.
+Accommodations get booked up early for peak times – book early.

 • Houston Livestock Show And Rodeo